ymlai87416/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][imageDS6] ![alt text][imageDS7]

-After the collection process, I had 55809 number of data points.
-I then preprocessed this data by removing more than half of the data points which the steering angles is between [-0.05, 0.05], and here is the final train dataset steering angle distribution.
+After the collection process, I had 55809 data points.
+I then preprocessed this data by removing more than half of the data points which the steering angles are between [-0.05, 0.05], and here is the final train dataset steering angle distribution.

 ![alt text][imageDS8]

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I finally randomly shuffled the dataset and put 20% of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
+The validation set helped determine if the model was over or underfitting.
-The ideal number of epochs was 5 as evidenced by the following graph, the validation error did slightly goes up on epoch 5.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 5 as evidenced by the following graph, the validation error did slightly go up on epoch 5.
+I used an Adam optimizer so that manually training the learning rate wasn't necessary.

 ![alt text][imageM1]